 The Main Campus is also home to the Mother Irene Gill Memorial Library; the Mooney Center, home to computer classrooms and labs, a TV studio and editing room, Romita Auditorium, art studios, and galleries; and the Wellness Center, which houses a gymnasium, running track, fitness and weights room, and a six-lane NCAA competition size swimming pool.

-Classes for all four schools — the School of Arts & Sciences, School of Nursing, School of New Resources, and the Graduate School — are held at the Main Campus.
+Classes for all four schools — the School of Arts & Sciences, School of Nursing & Healthcare Professions, School of New Resources, and the Graduate School — are held at the Main Campus.

-The School of New Resources also maintains five New York City campuses:
+The School of New Resources also maintains four New York City campuses:

 1368 Fulton Street, Brooklyn, NY 11216